A. E. Heath

-Archibald Edward Heath (6 August 1887 – 18 May 1961) was a humanist philosopher and Foundation Professor of Philosophy at University College, Swansea, 1925–1952.
-Within and beyond philosophy, he had particular interest in education and scientific methodology and published on the same.
+Archibald Edward Heath (6 August 1887 – 18 May 1961) was Foundation Professor of Philosophy at University College, Swansea, 1925–1952.
+He is commonly classed as a humanist, though Heath was amongst those non-theists and secularists uncomfortable with the term.
+Within and beyond philosophy, he had particular interest in, and published on, scientific methodology, and education.
+He is also classed as an 'educationist', (educationalist) and served as a lecturer In education at the Victoria University of Manchester and as a senior lecturer in education at the University of Liverpool before he ever formally taught philosophy.

-His appointment of Rush Rhees from 1940, prompted by the departure of Heath's colleagues W. B. GallIe and Karl Britton for war service, (Note: "In 1940 Rhees answered an emergency call from Swansea.
-Professor A.E.
-Heath's colleagues W.B.
-GALLIE and Karl BRITTON had departed on war service.") and his appointments of R. F. Holland (1950) and Peter Winch (1951), enabled the development, especially during the tenure of his professorial successor J. R. Jones (1952–1970), of the 'Swansea School'.
-The lasting Influence on these (and later) "Swansea Wittgensteinians" was though very much the example and teaching of Rhees who was a friend of Wittgenstein until the latter's death in 1951.
+His appointment of Rush Rhees from 1940, and of R. F. Holland (1950) and Peter Winch (1951), enabled the development under his professorial successor J. R. Jones of the 'Swansea School'.
+The lasting direct Influence on these (and later) "Swansea Wittgensteinians" was though very much the example and teaching of Rhees who was a friend of Wittgenstein.
 The 'school-building' achievement of Heath, acknowledged by Jones, was the devoted founding and development of the Swansea philosophy department over 27 years to its reputation as a 'nursery for professors' such as Richard Aaron.

-Heath was President of the Rationalist Press Association from 1949 until he was succeeded in 1955 by Bertrand Russell, who remained in the post for life.
+Heath was President of the Rationalist Press Association (RPA) from 1949 until he was succeeded in 1955 by Bertrand Russell (under whom Heath had once studied philosophy) who remained in the post for life.

-Career
+He is also noted as the English Editor of The Monist.

+Life and career

+Early life and education

-Archie Heath, as he was known to most and listed in Who's Who, was born in 1887, as the son of Edward Heath of Hasland, Derbyshire.
+Archie Heath, as he was known to most and listed in Who's Who, was born on 6 August 1887 in Chesterfield.
+He was the son of Edward Heath of Hasland, Derbyshire.
 He was educated at Hasland School, Chesterfield Grammar School, (Note: The school magazine, The Cestrefeldian, which describes Heath as "a native of Chesterfield" (as well as an 'Old Boy') reports that he was "the writer of the words of the School Song", records that he returned to present the school prizes in 1934, and address the audience.
 He "said that people cannot attain success in several directions, and told of his own little failures.
-He pointed out that what matters is not petty success, but doing what one can, as well as one can.") and then Nottingham High School before attending Trinity College, Cambridge.
+He pointed out that what matters is not petty success, but doing what one can, as well as one can.") and then Nottingham High School before attending Trinity College, Cambridge from 1907.